Notkea/fa-tools/readme.md

 * The `list` sub-command returns the whole list only at the end, instead of streaming the result as it is fetched.

+* The `list` sub-command enumerates pages without any cooldown.
+This might be necessary when enumerating a large number of pages to avoid being rate-limited.

+* The `list` sub-command only works for galleries and scraps, but not yet for listing the favourites.

 # LICENCE AND COPYRIGHT